 Dismissing Panelists: To ensure fairness and impartiality, those participating in the hearing as Initiator (the representative of the College who brings the case on behalf of the College) and the Responding Party (the party subject to disciplinary action) will have the uncontested right to request a change of one (1) student and one (1) faculty member of the panel.
 The Hearing Panel Coordinator will select a substitute member from the list of trained panelists.
-In any instance where an Initiator or Responding Party has significant concerns about additional Panel members, a written appeal may be made to the Vice President for Student Affairs and Dean of Students to consider additional substitutions.
-The Vice President for Student Affairs and Dean of Student's decision on the appeal, including the individuals selected as substitutions (if any), will be considered final.
+In any instance where an Initiator or Responding Party has significant concerns about additional Panel members, a written appeal may be made to the Vice President for Student Affairs and Dean of Student's decision on the appeal, including the individuals selected as substitutions (if any), will be considered final.
 As an additional safeguard of fairness and impartiality, any member of the Panel assigned may request to be excused or and/or replaced.
 Panel members will be expected to excuse themselves where a conflict of interest or the appearance of a conflict of interest is present.